 Current Weather OutlookStatewide weather outlook from Florida Division of Emergency Management Meteorology

-Onshore winds along some East Coast and Panhandle beaches will result in a moderate risk of rip currents.
-Yellow flags will be flying at all Panhandle and Big Bend beaches and from Volusia to Martin County on the East Coast.
-Wave heights will be 1-3’.
-A low risk is expected at all other Florida beaches.
+Onshore winds will result in a moderate risk of rip currents for parts of the East Coast and Panhandle.
+Today, yellow flags will be flying from Martin County to Nassau County and from Walton to Franklin County.
+All other Florida beaches have a low risk of rip currents.
+Wave heights will be 2-3’ in the Atlantic and 1’ in the Gulf.
 Remember, always swim within sight of a lifeguard.
 Rip currents can still occur on low risk days!
 For the latest rip current outlook, visit www.weather.gov/beach.

 A River Flood Warning is in effect for the Peace River at Zolfo Springs as it is expected to rise to minor flood stage Saturday night.
 Additionally, a handful of rivers in the Peninsula remain in action stage.
 Rainfall amounts today will be light enough to not cause any significant flooding concerns.
 For more information on specific river stages, please visit the Southeast River Forecast Center here.

 Lake Okeechobee average elevation is 14.73 feet, which is 0.08 feet above normal for this time of year.